About The Fighters Generation Game & Character Reviews!

 can't spend too much time with any one particular fighting game.

 Me, on the other hand?
 I only have to review fighting games.
-And I take all the sweet time I need, because I don't have a quota and don't get paid by rich developers to write positive reviews for their over-hyped games.
+So I take all the sweet time I need... because I don't have a quota and don't get bribed by rich developers to write positive reviews for their over-hyped games.

-After thoroughly reading some of my reviews, I think you'll find that I go into much
+After thoroughly reading some of my reviews, I think you'll find that I go into far greater detail than most other gaming sites.

-review system unique is that reviews & rating scores will evolve.
+reviews unique: Reviews & Ratings can evolve.
 There are several reasons

 throws.
 This was a very significant (and positive) change effecting high level gameplay,